destroflyer/maniascript/docs/advanced/persistence.md

 When executing this script, the variable will not always have the value 43 - Instead, it will have the value 43 when executed for the first time, 44 during the second time, 45 during the third time, and so on (assuming nothing else is writing to it).
 This will continue until the stored variable gets deleted and will start from the initial value (in this case 42) again.
 To specify when this happens and a `persistent` variable should get deleted, you have two options.
 They are described in the following sections.

 ## Session
-ManiaScripts default behaviour is to only keep `persistent` variables stored during your current session.
-This means, the values are not kept when the game is closed.
-After restarting the game, none of them will still exist and declaring a `persistent` variable will assign a fresh initial value to it again.
+ManiaScripts default behaviour is to only keep `persistent` variables stored during your current session, meaning as long as your game client is running.
+In other words, the values are not kept when the game is closed.
+After restarting the game, none of them will exist anymore and declaring a `persistent` variable will assign a fresh initial value to it again.

 TODO: Check how this behaves on server.